khaosdoctor/k8s-dynamic-env-backend/README.md

 #### Running stand alone

-__Back End__: Created with TypeScript.
-Just go into the directory, type `npm install` to install all dependencies and then `npm run build:start` to run the app or `npm run start:debug` to start in debug mode (TypeScript watch and logging).
-You can also build the image from the Dockerfile in the same directory
+Created with TypeScript.

+- Just go into the directory, type `npm install` to install all dependencies
+- Then `npm run build:start` to run the app or `npm run start:debug` to start in debug mode (TypeScript watch and logging).
+- Create a copy of the `.env.example` file and rename it to `.env`
+- Change the default values of the variables to match your environment
+- Install [direnv](https://direnv.net/) to automatically set the environment variables, run `direnv allow .` in the root directory

+You can also build the image from the Dockerfile in the same directory with `docker-compose up`

 ### Environment Variables